By Sally Robertson, BSc

 Furthermore, the thalamus is crucial for perception, with 98% of all sensory input being relayed by it.
 The only sensory information that is not relayed by the thalamus into the cerebral cortex is information related to smell (olfaction).

 The thalamus is made up of three distinct groups of cells or nuclei and these include the following:

 - Sensory relay nuclei - These include the ventral posterior nucleus and the lateral and medial geniculate body.
 These nuclei relay primary sensations, by passing specific sensory information to the corresponding cortical area.
 For example, the lateral geniculate body receives information from the optic tract, and then outputs that information to the primary visual cortex.

 - Association nuclei - These receive input from specific areas of the cerebral cortex, which is then projected back to the cerebral cortex to somewhat generalized association areas, where they regulate activity.

 - Non-specific nuclei - These include the intralaminar and midline thalamic nuclei, which both receive input from the cerebral cortex and project information diffusely through it.
 Most of these nuclei interconnect brain activity between different areas of the brain and play a role in general functions such as alerting.

-Aside from sense of smell, all other sensory processes involve a thalamic nucleus receiving a sensory signal which is then directed to the relevant cortical area.
+Aside from olfaction, in all sensory processing, a sensory signal is received by a thalamic nucleus and then directed to the relevant cortical area.

-The thalamic nuclei are strongly and reciprocally linked with the cerebral cortex.
-This forms the thalamo-cortico-thalamic circuits which are thought to regulate consciousness and the thalamus plays a significant role in arousal, wakefulness and alertness.
-Damage to the thalamus is associated with risk of coma.
+In addition, the thalamic nuclei are strongly and reciprocally linked with the cerebral cortex.
+These form the thalamo-cortico-thalamic circuits which are thought to regulate consciousness and the thalamus plays a significant role in arousal, wakefulness and alertness.
+Damage to the thalamus is associated with a significant risk of coma.